Asymptotics of a class of Weil-Petersson geodesics and divergence of Weil-Petersson geodesics: Variation of geodesics

-Thus the lemma holds for $s'=0$ as well. \end{proof}
+Therefore, the lemma holds at $s'=0$ as well.
+The proof of the lemma is complete. \end{proof}

 \begin{remark} If the variation of geodesics $u$ extends to a variation that contains $g_{1}([a,b])$ in its interior, then the second term of $\phi(0,s)$ in (\ref{eq : phi}) vanishes.
-Defining the measure $m$ and the rather long discussion of this section meant to handle the possibility that the variation does not extend.
-For example when the nearest point projection onto $g_{1}([a,b])$ maps a subinterval to a point in the interior of $g_{1}([a,b])$. \end{remark}
+The definition of the measure $m$ and the rather long discussion of this section meant to handle the possibility that the variation does not extend, for example when the nearest point projection onto $g_{1}([a,b])$ maps a subinterval to a point in the interior of $g_{1}([a,b])$. \end{remark}